huggingface/datasets/docs/source/share_dataset.rst

 	RUN_SLOW=1 pytest tests/test_dataset_common.py::LocalDatasetTest::test_load_dataset_all_configs_<your-dataset-name>

 If all tests pass, your dataset works correctly.
 Awesome!
 You can now follow the last steps of the :ref:`canonical-dataset` or :ref:`community-dataset` sections to share the dataset with the community.
 If you experienced problems with the dummy data tests, here are some additional tips:

-Follow these steps in case the dummy data test keeps failing:

 - Verify that all filenames are spelled correctly.
 Rerun the command